LunarWatcher/doesnotfail2ban/docs/Config.md

 This document contains general information about the configuration system, and how-tos.
 If you just want to see the available configuration options and their permitted values, see docs/spec/Config.md.

+If you don't care about the details and just want to find some copypasta to get started with and take the rest from there, see `docs/Service-config-examples.md`.
+However, having some understanding of how the watchers are configured is still strongly recommended, to avoid configuration mistakes.

 ## Configuration ideology

 For (former?) f2b users, it's worth noting that dnf2b has a much more global config and handling system.
 For example, failing a watcher with the iptables bouncer results in an iptables ban on all ports.
 Additionally, the pool of failures is shared across all watchers.